weslbo/dp-500/demo/module-02.md

 ### Demo: Dedicated pool

-- Create a dedicated pool
+- [x] Create a dedicated pool (named DP500DWH) with a performance level of DW100c (watch out for cost $1,102.30/Average per month).
+Notice this can take a few minutes...
 - Create some dimension, fact and staging tables
 - Load some data using the COPY statement
 - Query the data using GROUP BY and/or RANK